awsdocs/aws-doc-sdk-examples/javav2/example_code/polly/Readme.md

-#  Amazon Simple Email Service Java Readme
+#  Amazon Polly Service Java Readme

-A README that discusses how to run and test the Java Amazon Simple Email Service (SES) code examples.
+A README that discusses how to run and test the Java Amazon Polly Service code examples.

 ## Running the Java Amazon SES Java files